alexandraermakovich/23_11/code.md

 ## Test and improve test coverage

-High-quality unit testing is a corner-stone of the TensorFlow development process.
+High-quality unit testing is a corner-stone of the TensorFlow development HTML process.
 For this purpose, we use Docker images.
 The test functions are appropriately named, and are responsible for checking the validity of algorithms as well as different options of the code.

 All new features and bug fixes *must* include adequate test coverage.
 We also welcome contributions of new test cases or improvements to existing tests.
 If you discover that our existing tests are not complete — even if that is not currently causing a bug — please file an issue and, if possible, a pull request.